Why should you choose an orthodontic specialist?

 Do I need to see my dentist while in braces?

 Yes!
 Regular checkups with your dentist are important while in braces.
-Your dentist will determine the intervals between cleaning appointments while you are in braces.
+Your dentist will determine the intervals between cleaning appointments while you are in braces. (read our blog on the importance of dental checkups)

-What is a Herbst Appliance and do I need it?
+What is a Herbst appliance and do I need it?

 If your child has a significant overbite, simple treatment with braces will not correct the problem.
 The Herbst appliance, usually in conjunction with braces, is used to help the lower jaw develop in a forward direction.
 This eventually leads to an ideal bite.
 Left untreated, an improper bite may threaten the long-term health of your child’s teeth, gums, and jaw.

 A Herbst appliance has crowns that are cemented to your child’s molars.
 It includes a metal tube that connects the upper and lower jaw.
 By adjusting the tube, Dr. Varghese is able to control the jaw’s position in relation to the upper teeth.
-Typical treatment time with a Herbst appliance is 12 months.
+The typical treatment time with a Herbst appliance is 12 months.

 What is my role to obtain optimal results?